gerteck/cheatsheets/README.md

 A repository of cheatsheets for Modules/Courses taken in previous (and current) AYs.

-Do drop me a message if there are any errors or mistakes.
+Do drop me a message if there are any errors or mistakes, or open a PR if you'd like to fix it.
 Additionally, do peruse at your own discretion.

 ## Contents